Exploring the Marketing Mix of Coca Cola 🧐

 With that last of the 4Ps strategy, our marketing mix comes to an end.
 Coca Cola is clearly an extremely successful company that has nailed its product offerings in terms of quality and variety both.
 Their pricing is affordable and caters perfectly to their audience and industry.
 Their geographical reach as we saw is commendable, thanks to the many decades of experience under their belt.
 With its continued promotions and signature branding, the company is sure to enjoy its distinguished position in the market.

 Companies such as Coca-Cola are heavily reliant on their success through marketing and are always looking for talented marketers.
-If this interests you, you should learn how to create impactful and targeted digital marketing campaigns by learning the up and coming field that is taking the world by storm.
+If this interests you, you should learn how to create impactfully and targeted digital marketing campaigns by learning the up-and-coming field that is taking the world by storm.
 All you have to do is be a part of IIDE’s Online Digital Marketing Course which upskills you in all aspects of the rising digital marketing field.

 Want to know more about the marketing mixes and SWOT analysis of different companies?
 Head on over to IIDE’s Knowledge Portal to learn more!